The Power of Possible

 Legacy Health Endowment provides funding and technical support to create healthcare solutions and facilitate improved wellness within Stanislaus and Merced Counties.

-Welcome to Legacy Healthcare Endowment!
+Welcome to Legacy Health Endowment!
 We look forward to getting to know more about you as well as providing information about LHE and what we hope to accomplish for the greater LHE community.

 I am proud to be the first President and CEO of LHE.
 I joined this new organization because of the enormous healthcare challenges facing all of us and the opportunity to address these issues in the Greater LHE Community.
-I recently completed my first year here with LHE.
-It has been an amazing 12 months of listening, learning and talking with citizens of all ages and backgrounds within the Greater LHE Community, which includes both rural and semi-rural cities and towns.
+Since joining LHE in June 2016, it has been amazing listening, learning and talking with citizens of all ages and backgrounds within the Greater LHE Community, which includes both rural and semi-rural cities and towns.

 The challenges our communities face are significant and not uncommon.
 Many other communities experience difficulty in maintaining and attracting medical care personnel and because our resources are limited, creating sustainable healthcare solutions can be challenging.